CodeLinkIO/MoveAndWhap/README.md

 # Move and Whap
-A simple solidity game where you move and whap!
+A simple PixiJS game where you move and whap!

 ### Install Backend
-- Ensure you have npm version **19.0.0** installed.
+- Ensure you have node version **19.0.0** installed.
 No other version has been tested.
 - In the root of the project: **npm** *install*

 ### Environment Config Backend